-The materials used for the study include cow-milk, moringa seed, lime, tamarind fruit, water, cooking pots, spoons, stirrer, stove, microwave, cheese knife, bowls, cheesecloth, mortar, pestle and blender.
-The local coagulants used in this study are as shown in Fig 1.
+The plant materials used for the study include Moringa seed, lime, tamarind fruit,.
+These also served as the local coagulants used in this study as shown in Fig 1.

-Figure 1: (i) Lime fruit (ii) Tamarind fruit, and (iii) Moringa seed.
+Figure 1: (i) Lime fruit

+Figure 1: (iii) Moringa seed.

-2.1 Sample collection and preparation
+Sample collection and preparation:

 The cow-milk samples used for the study were obtained at Monday market, Kaduna.
-The ingredients, moringa seed, lime and tamarind fruit were obtained from the same market.
+The ingredients, Moringa seed, lime and tamarind fruit were obtained from the same market.
 The cow-milk cheeses were produced at Crop Processing Laboratory, Food Technology Department, Kaduna Polytechnic, Nigeria.
 The samples and raw milk (control) were kept in sterile plastic containers and taken to the laboratory for microbial determination.